 Jessica Tate's sharp-tongued former butler, Benson DuBois, moves up in the world, becoming first the governor's "director of household affairs," then the state's budget director, then lieutenant governor and candidate for the executive mansion.

 The show was syndicated and aired on some CBS affiliates throughout the country.

-  When Late Show with David Letterman (1993) premiered, many CBS affiliates moved

-  Hall's show to a later timeslot or dropped the show altogether.
-Hall's show also

-  aired on some Fox affiliates.
-One week later, Fox premiered _"The Chevy Chase

-  Show" (1993) and Hall's show suffered the same fate.
-Even though Chase's show

-  was short-lived, Hall was unable to retrieve his previous timeslots.
-Hall's show

-  was still popular in the markets where his show had not been moved or replaced

-  but the nationwide ratings had sharply declined.
+When Late Show with David Letterman (1993) premiered, many CBS affiliates moved Hall's show to a later time slot or dropped the show altogether.
+Hall's show also aired on some Fox affiliates.
+One week later, Fox premiered The Chevy Chase Show (1993) and Hall's show suffered the same fate.
+Even though Chase's show was short-lived, Hall was unable to retrieve his previous time slots.
+Hall's show was still popular in the markets where his show had not been moved or replaced but the nationwide ratings had sharply declined.
 See more »

 7 of 11 people found this review helpful.